php-fig/fig-standards/bylaws/008-psr-evolution.md

 ```php
 public function has($id): bool;
 ```

-A third release would be tagged then, adding the argument type too:
+A third release would also add the argument type hint:

 ```php
 public function has(string $id): bool;
 ```